top of page

 • Que tengas un buen día ("Have a good day," a farewell wish)

 That last phrase is perfect for ending a morning conversation.
-It pairs naturally with breakfast and coffee interactions, which you can practice with our Spanish food vocabulary and phrases guide covering everything from ordering in a café to reading a menu.
+It pairs naturally with breakfast and coffee interactions, which you can practice with our Spanish food vocabulary guide covering everything from ordering in a café to reading a menu.

 Email and Message Etiquette